JonathanSchaber/Masterarbeit/README.md

 # Preparing the Data

-Download the Data and create the following folder structure:
+Download the data and create the following folder structure:

 	/<path>/<to>/deISEARenISEAR/
 			..deISEAR.tsv